-CRS 18-8-105 is the Colorado law prohibiting being an accessory to a crime (also called an accessory after the fact).
-Accessories help criminals from being caught, arrested, convicted, or sentenced.
+CRS 18-8-105 is the Colorado statute that defines being an accessory to a crime (also called an accessory after the fact).
+Accessories help criminals to avoid being caught, arrested, convicted, or sentenced.
 Acting as an accessory to a felon is prosecuted as a felony charge.
-And acting as an accessory to someone who committed a misdemeanor is prosecuted as a class 1 petty offense.
+Acting as an accessory to someone who committed a misdemeanor is treated as a class 1 petty offense.

 CRS 18-8-105 states: